NMillard/learnings/az-certifications/create-azure-app.md

 ## Scaling Azure App Services
 Vertical scaling: upping the compute power of a single app service, e.g. buy more RAM, CPU cores, etc.
 Horizontal scaling: traditionally done by provisioning a load balancer and connect multiple VMs to it.
+Production grade app service plan supports horizontal scaling and there's an implicit load balancer.
+Horizontal scale can happen manually and based on a time schedule or metrics.